octoml/octoml-profile/README.md

 ### Limitations of TorchDynamo
 TorchDynamo is under active development.
 You may encounter errors that are TorchDynamo related.
-For instance, we found that TorchDynamo does not support `Ultralytics/Yolov5`.
 These should not be fundamental problems as we believe TorchDynamo will continue to improve its coverage.
 If you find a broken model, please [file an issue](https://github.com/octoml/octoml-profile/issues).